-With proper consent, $Part\ 2$ allows for sharing of drug abuse treatment information with the criminal justice system $^{52}$ .
+With proper consent, Part 2 allows for sharing of drug abuse treatment information with the criminal justice system52.
 If a patient is involved in the criminal justice system and their enrollment in a treatment program is a required condition of their prosecution, then this health/treatment information is available to the criminal justice professionals (attorney, probation and parole officers, and court staff) for the purpose of monitoring a patient's treatment progress (§ 2.35).
-Importantly, however, drug abuse treatment records may not be "except as authorized by a court order [...] used to initiate or substantiate any criminal charges against a patient or to conduct any investigation of a patient" (§ 2.1 (c)); however, court orders for release of treatment information are typically limited to investigation or prosecution of very serious crimes, when the treatment information is of substantial use to the investigation or
+Importantly, however, drug abuse treatment records may not be "except as authorized by a court order [...] used to initiate or substantiate any criminal charges against a patient or to conduct any investigation of a patient" (§ 2.1 (c)); however, court orders for release of treatment information are typically limited to investigation or prosecution of very serious crimes, when the treatment information is of substantial use to the investigation or prosecution and when the public interest needs for disclosure outweigh patient harm that could result from disclosure53.

-&lt;sup>51 Coffey, R. M., et al (2008).
+51 Coffey, R. M., et al (2008).
 "Transforming mental health"

-&lt;sup>52 Petrila, J., & Fader-Towe, H. (2010).
+52 Petrila, J., & Fader-Towe, H. (2010).
 Information sharing in criminal justice-mental health collaborations.
 New York: Council of State Governments Justice Center.

-$^{\rm 53}$ Snavely, K., Taxman, F., & Gordon, S. (2005).
+53 Snavely, K., Taxman, F., & Gordon, S. (2005).
 "Offender-based information sharing"